beginning of content

 A child is at higher risk of abuse if:

-Injuries may arise from the use of force or due to a caregiver's inability to provide adequate supervision and care, leading to accidental injuries.
+Injuries may arise from the use of force.
+Injuries may also arise if a caregiver is unable to provide supervision and care.

 What are the effects of child abuse?